UPDATED 21 June 2021

 This will not mean preventing your children from seeing your co-parent where contact was the norm, as the Court and Government stress the importance of parental contact.
 For example, prioritising your children’s welfare might mean minimising travel time between households by changing the current arrangements, if you can come to agreement with your co-parent.
-Alternatively, by choosing your co-parent’s home as the household to mix with as part of the new support bubble or childcare bubble measures (if possible).
+Alternatively, by choosing your co-parent’s home as the household to mix with as part of support bubble or childcare bubble measures (if possible).

 This is a difficult time for your children, and they may not be able to understand what is going on.
 Therefore, it is important to offer reassurance and love, and to make sure that they keep in regular contact with your co-parent and extended family through frequent communications.
 Remember that your children will come first, and you must prioritise their welfare.